 Claire didn't let us down and returned with the most amazing piece of 'Galaxy' fabric for each of us.
 I pushed aside my idosyncratic 'I can't cut it, it's too lovely' habit because I knew exactly what I was going to do with my bit.

 The girls at Patchwork on Central Park had given me a copy of their 'Birdsong' quilt pattern on my last visit.
 It's the perfect pattern for a feature print.
 Super Mario and his mates surrounded by strips of primary colours, heaps of fun and really easy.
-Most of the fabric is from Spotlight, including the blue and yellow star fabric used on the back and the binding and there's a little bit from Hetties Patch too.

 L loves it and can't wait to start using it.
 He and R have their slippers on (a wonderful purchase from our recent girls weekend in Melbourne) and are rearing to go!